mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 * Revert bad upgrade images
 * Secondary slots located in external flash

-This demo supports PSoC™ 6 chips with the 1M-, 2M-, and 512K-flash on board; XMC7200, XMC7100; CYW20829/CYW89829 chips with no internal flash.
+This demo supports PSoC™ 6 chips with the 1M-, 2M-, and 512K-flash on board, and the CYW20829/CYW89829 chips with no internal flash.
 The evaluation kits are:
 * `CY8CPROTO-062-4343W`
 * `CY8CKIT-062-WIFI-BT`